aakashthapa001/webpack-starter/README.md

 # webpack-starter

-This is a simple webpack starter on develop
+This is a simple webpack starter on develop.
+Currently this has followings:

+* Sass
+* Postcss
+* React
+* Babel
+* EsLint